Tesollo-Delto/DELTO_M_ROS2/dg5f_gz/README.md

 ## 📌 Overview

-It provides detailed Gazebo simulations of the DG5F robotic gripper using [ROS 2 control joint trajectory controllers](https://control.ros.org/rolling/index).
+It provides detailed Gazebo simulations of the Delto Gripper-5F using [ROS 2 control joint trajectory controllers](https://control.ros.org/rolling/index).

 ## 📦 How to Install Dependencies for a Single ROS2 Package (`dg5f_gz`) Using rosdep